venkatamalhar/2025-sem1-cni-inductions/README.md

    ```bash
    ros2 run turtle_draw circle_drawer
    ```

+	**NOTE: Make sure to check out /src/example-submission for guidance on how to setup entrypoints and structure your code!**

 	 NOTE: You will need to run `colcon build` and `source install/setup.bash` again to make sure you are running the latest version of your node.